pyeventsourcing/eventsourcing/docs/topics/application.rst

-The application has a domain model with one domain entity called ``CustomAggregate``, which is defined below.
+The application has a domain model with one domain entity called ``CustomAggregate``, defined below.
 The entity has one attribute, called ``a``.
 It is subclass of the library's ``AggregateRoot`` entity class.

 The application has an event sourced repository for ``CustomAggregate`` instances.
 It